fieldtrip/website/tutorial/timefrequencyanalysis.md

 Here, we will work on the MEG-language dataset, you can click [here](/tutorial/meg_language) for details on the dataset.
 This tutorial is a continuation from the preprocessing tutorials.
 We will begin by repeating the code used to select the trials and preprocess the data as described in the first tutorials ([trigger based trial selection](/tutorial/Preprocessing), [artifact rejection](/tutorial/artifacts)).
 We assume that the reader already knows how to do the preprocessing in FieldTrip.

 There is no information in this tutorial about how to compare conditions, how to grandaverage the results across subjects or how to do statistical analysis on the time-frequency data.
-Some of these issues are covered in other tutorials (see [#Summary and suggested further reading](#Summary and suggested further reading)).
+Some of these issues are covered in other tutorials (see the [summary and suggested further reading](#Summary and suggested further reading) section).

 {% include markup/info %}
 This tutorial contains hands-on material that we use for the [MEG/EEG toolkit course](/workshop/toolkit2015) and it is complemented by this lecture.